-To promote this system widely, self-declaration of conformity is allowed for ± 1 and ± 2 .
-For ± 1 and ± 2 , IoT product vendors themselves will conduct self-evaluation and apply for labels based on the checklist describing the evaluation results.
+To promote this system widely, self-declaration of conformity is allowed for STAR-1 and STAR-2.
+For STAR-1 and STAR-2, IoT product vendors themselves will conduct self-evaluation and apply for labels based on the checklist describing the evaluation results.
 Upon receiving the application, the IPA will check the format of the checklist and grant the label.
 The evaluation may be outsourced to a qualified individual, testing service provider, or independent test laboratory.

-Since ± 3 and above are intended for use by government agencies and critical infrastructure providers and require high reliability, they will be evaluated by an independent test laboratory, and IPA will serve as the certification body to provide certification.
+Since STAR-3 and above are intended for use by organizations and business operators who provide functions and services that require high reliability such as government agencies and critical infrastructure providers, products will be evaluated by an independent test laboratory and will be certified by IPA, which will serve as the certification body.
+IPA will make inquiries to relevant government agencies, including METI, regarding supply chain risk before granting the label, and will grant the label based on the inquiry result.